 The cyanuric acid molecule is a hexagon with alternating Nitrogen and Carbon atoms.
 It allows for three molecules of chlorine to attach to the nitrogen atoms, forming a nitrogen-chlorine bond (N-Cl).
 Without getting too scientific, just know that this N-Cl bond is weak, which allows for chlorine to let go of CYA when it has something to oxidize or kill.
 When attached to CYA, however, chlorine is protected from sunlight.
 Sunlight can be wipe out chlorine by 75-90% in a matter of two hours.
 The half-life of chlorine—when exposed to direct sunlight—is about 45 minutes.
 That’s astounding.

 So a stabilizer is helpful, otherwise you will be using (and losing) chlorine all day, every day.

-CYA lowers ORP
+CYA reduces chlorine strength and lowers ORP

 Obviously, the protection from sunlight that CYA provides is a huge benefit to chlorine.
 But like anything great, there is a limit.
 At some point CYA gets in the way of chlorine, and reduces its strength (% HOCl) and slows its killing speed (mV ORP).
 We call this overstabilization.
 Stabilization itself is not the problem.
 Overstabilization is.